-Even a “mild” problem with depression, anxiety or other mental health issues can make it harder to manage debts – reading letters, taking decisions, managing deadlines and dealing with creditors may feel like impossible tasks.
+Even a “mild” problem with depression, anxiety or other mental health issues can make it harder to manage your money.
+Reading letters, taking decisions, paying by a deadline and talking to creditors may feel like impossible tasks.

 This isn’t just credit card and loan debt.
-Citizens Advice research found that people with poor mental health were more than twice as likely to be behind with bills such as council tax and utilities.
+People with poor mental health are also much more likely to be behind with essential bills.

 Am I actually depressed?

 You may be feeling helpless, fed-up or even desperate about your debts but not be suffering from depression.
 Then the answer is usually to take some action so you get back in control: read up about the possible debt solutions and start taking steps yourself.
 Stop using your credit cards is often the vital first one.

-But suffering from depression and having debts is a more difficult situation and that is what this page is looking at.
+But suffering from depression and also having debts is a more difficult situation and that is what this page is looking at.

 - With hindsight I can see that I had been stopping doing many things gradually over about a year, but at the time it just seemed normal and not like an illness that a doctor could help with“.